Home>Climbers>Sausage Vine

 Any well drained, improved garden soil in decent sun will do if you want a good show of flowers and seed pods.
 The vines themselves are shade-tolerant.
 They are hardy, but not recommended for the colder parts of Scotland.

 Your established plants will make a lot of new growth in Spring and early Summer.
-Trim it back to two to four leaves from the main stem, which will flower the following year.
+Trim unruly shoots back to two to four leaves from the main stem, leaving a stub that will flower the following year; if you cut it all back, you won't get flowers.

 Planting Instructions